jlangr/ccode2/continuous-design.md

 * either the text "word" or "words," depending on the size of the `words` array
 * a joined string of the quoted words in that array.

-We then retrieve a response as a result of sending a larger prompt string.
-Finally, we slice out the JSON text from the response string, then parse it.
+We then send a larger prompt string to an LLM, receiving a text response.
+Finally, we slice out the JSON text from the response string (which exists because we sent the LLM a desired format as part of the prompt), then parse it.

 We can understand such a function in about 15 seconds; it is largely a statement of policy.
-The extracted functions represent concepts with enough semantic meaning imparted in their names.
+It uses extracted functions with names that capture their intent.
 Each extracted function is implemented in one to three lines of code.
 If we needn't change any of those implementations, that's one to three lines of hidden detail we can ignore for now and maybe forever.
 If we do need to change a function, the streamlined policy declaration allows us to find it quickly, focus on a tiny bit of implementation detail, and get out without considering or changing any other code.

 ## Editing Our Code

-Crafting code with high clarity demonstrates that you care enough about your teammates, and yourself, to spend a few moments to edit your code before moving on.
+Crafting code with high clarity demonstrates that we care enough about our teammates (and ourselves) to spend a few moments editing our code before moving on.

 As developers, we're good about getting things to work&mdash;our #1 job.
-We need to also remind ourselves that we're writers as well.
+We need to also remind ourselves that we're writers as well, and that others must consume what we write.
 Once we get our ideas onto paper, good writing demands that we revisit our spewage, and edit it to emphasize clarity.

 The sad fact is that we're *not* typically taught to edit our code.
-The vast majority of code out there shows it, and wastes copious amounts of your time as a result.
-[BOB's COMMENT ABOUT WTF's] "WTF is this code doing?"
+The vast majority of code out there shows it, and wastes copious amounts of your time as a result. [reference BOB's COMMENT ABOUT WTF's] "WTF is this code doing?"

 In fact, we're often told expressly *not* to edit code.
 "If it ain't broke, don't fix it."
 There's that lame, misleading mantra again.
 If other people can't make quick sense of your code, it *is* broken.
-If you picked up a poorly-written book, one that required you to re-read sentences and paragraphs just to make sense it, you'd consider it a bad book (we bet you had at least one of these at university).
-Maybe we should institute a review system for code.
+If you picked up a poorly-written book, one that required you to re-read sentences and paragraphs, you'd consider it a bad, broken book (we bet you had at least one of these at university).

 The mantra exists because we fear breaking things.
 Yes, code is a brittle material.
-It's pretty easy to make a dumb code mistake in just about any programming language and not even spot it.
+It's pretty easy to make a dumb coding mistake in just about any programming language and not even spot it.
 As a result, we're inclined to avoid cleaning things up, despite how easy it usually is.

 Fearing making changes to our code is a quality smell.
-There are simple paths to creating the controls needed to knowing, with every tiny change, whether or not we've broken already-working logic.
+There are simple paths to creating the controls needed to know, with every tiny change, whether or not we've broken already-working logic.
 Visit [REF] on test-driven development to learn how.

 ## Quick Steps to Clarity

-* Extract implementation detail from multi-purpose functions into new functions with concise names
+* Extract implementation detail from multipurpose functions into new functions with concise names
-* Move functions as appropriate to other modules and emphasize cohesion, so that readers find code where they might expect it
+* Move functions as appropriate to other modules.
+This results in increased cohesion, which helps readers find code where they might expect it.
-* Replace comments with clear declarations
+* Replace comments with clear declarations.
-*

-clarity is:

-- no comments
-- scannability
-- finding things where you expect them
-- intention-revealing names [ not implementation-specific -- provide examples ]
+* Write tests that double as documentation on all behavioral intents coded into the system.

 ## Objections to Clarity